 Michael Schwartz is a licensed pilot and certified scuba diver.
 He loves to read, swim, travel and play chess.
-He’s married to Patricia Moloney, and they have a seventeen-year-old daughter, Brianna.
+He’s married to Patricia Moloney, and they have a daughter, Brianna.

 To see Dr. Schwartz's CV and a full list publications read: Dr. Schwartz's Publication